-I used to think that social class was directly tied to wealth — if you were rich, you were upper class; if you were poor, you were lower class.
+I used to think social class was directly tied to wealth — if you were rich, you were upper class; if you were poor, you were lower class.
 If you were neither rich nor poor, you were middle class.
-Of course, even then I had a sense that because “rich” and “poor” are such relative terms — a rich person has more money than I do, a poor person has less — that most of us think of ourselves as middle class even if we’re not.
+Of course, even then I had a sense that because “rich” and “poor” are such relative terms, a rich person has more money than I do, a poor person has less, that most of us think of ourselves as middle class even if we’re not.

 My parents own a home in a retirement community in Florida.
 The people there dress down, get involved in all kinds of activities — everything from a kitchen band (whose members play utensils like instruments) to a rowing crew — and are generally pretty friendly.
-Most would be considered middle class, but many have accumulated more wealth than the average American, and they maintain two homes — one in Florida and one up north.
+You might consider them middle class, but many have accumulated more wealth than the average American, and they maintain two homes, one in Florida and one up north.

 Once when we visited my parents, my husband and I drove to a nearby community (also inhabited mostly by retirees) for dinner.
-The entire atmosphere there was different — everything about the neighborhood shouted, “Upper class!”
-The buildings were fancier, the clothes dressier, the people not as friendly.
+The entire atmosphere there was different.
+Everything about the neighborhood shouted, “Upper class!”
+The buildings were fancier, the clothes dressier, and the people not as friendly.
 My parents’ neighborhood has several athletic courts, a community building, and boat docks; the other community boasts several blocks of restaurants and boutique shops.
-As we strolled down the streets, where I felt a bit uncomfortable in my middle-class clothes, it struck me that many of the people who lived there could have a lower net worth than my parents and their neighbors do.
+As we strolled down the streets, where I felt a bit uncomfortable in my middle-class clothes, it struck me that many of the people who lived there could have a lower net worth than my parents and their neighbors.
 They might be upper class, but they are not necessarily wealthy — in fact, they could be deep in debt.

 Social Class is More Than Just Your Net Worth

 Many middle-class people and even some lower-class people have accumulated a great deal of wealth.
-Socializing with wealthy people of the class in which you feel comfortable can be of more benefit to you than trying to fit in with a group of people who not only make more, but also spend more, than you do.
-Middle-class wealthy people have contacts who can help you find a better job; they also know how to save and invest the money they do earn.
-Advice from them could be even more valuable than advice from someone whose income is quickly spent on all the trappings of the upper class.
+Socializing with wealthy people of the class in which you feel comfortable can be of more benefit to you than trying to fit in with a group of people who not only make more but also spend more than you do.
+Middle-class, wealthy people have contacts who can help you find a better job; they also know how to save and invest the money they do earn.
+Advice from them could be even more valuable than advice from someone who spends their income on all the trappings of the upper class.